smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

   - If Core set BOTH and the mobile device sets dataUsagePreference as VEHICLE
   - If any other settings mismatch, this will be the default

+##### Additional Information

+Can either be a hotspot or a common, known WiFi connection
+* Android
+ - startLocalOnlyHotspot() -  “The network created by this method will not have Internet access.”
+ - When creating a hot spot programmatically, the result will not allow clients to share the internet connection of the mobile device
+ - User could create an access point with internet access and the app could ask IVI to join
+ - User could set preferred WiFi network
+* iOS
+ - Unable to create an access point programmatically
+ - User could create an access point and the app could ask IVI to join
+ - User could set preferred WiFi network

 #### INI file update

 ```ini